samergul/EmployeeMangementSystem/Git-step-by-step:-Part-2.md

 The top part represents *Mine*, the bottom part *Theirs*.
 If you don't want to bother with an external conflict resolution (i.e. DiffMerge-like) tool, you can resolve the conflict simply but manually editing the text file (i.e. by removing the <<<<<<<< ======= >>>>>>>>> and keeping only the correct version of the code in the file).

 Once your conflict is resolved, don't forget to commit right away!
-Note how SourceTree pre-fills your commit message with something adequate to the merge context:
+Note how SourceTree pre-fills your commit message with something adequate to the merge context (here, we selected to resolve conflict using Mine):

 ![srctree-conflict-3](http://i.imgur.com/74U7mWn.png)